Issamricin/multimodal-translation/CONTRIBUTION.md

 For further information please consult the [pytest usage docs](http://pytest.org/en/latest/example/index.html).

-To run all tests using various versions of python in virtualenvs defined in tox.ini, just run tox:
+To run all tests using various versions of python in virtual envs defined in tox.ini, just run tox:

 ```bash
 tox